kvanwely/DIDO-LAB/README.md

 A script to summarize FPKM for all exon sin a gene and use the same expression value for all exons in that gene.
 Requires exon with FPKM expression values and a gene map in .BED format

+less_skip_total.py

+Takes the group of exons undergoing less skipping as compared to the control situation, and calculates the base composition for each position (including upsteram and downstream regions).

+more_skip_total.py

+As for the previous script, but uses the exons that are skipped more as compared to controls.

+less_skip_motif.py

+Takes the group of exons undergoing lee skipping as compared to the control situation, and calculates the frequency of K-mers in upstream, exonic, and downstream regions.

+more_skip_motif.py

+As for the previous script, but uses the exons that are skipped more as compared to controls.